-Construction contracts valued between \$50,000 and \$200,000 are solicited through an Invitation for Bid (IFB) and must be procured through competitive bidding.233 The construction department has the authority to select the procurement method and apply their internal solicitation guidelines.234 a.
-Advertising Requirement
+Construction contracts valued between \$50,000 and \$200,000 are solicited through an Invitation for Bid (IFB) and must be procured through competitive bidding.
+The construction department has the authority to select the procurement method and apply their internal solicitation guidelines.
+Salary and the solicitation guidelines.